CVL-UESTC/Internal-Guidance/README.md

 ### 🌠 Evaluation
-Here we provide the generating code (**random sampling**) for SiTs to get the samples for evaluation. (and the .npz file can be used for [ADM evaluation](https://github.com/openai/guided-diffusion/tree/main/evaluations) suite) through the following script:
+Here we provide the generating code (**random sampling**) for SiTs and LightningDiTs to get the samples for evaluation. (and the .npz file can be used for [ADM evaluation](https://github.com/openai/guided-diffusion/tree/main/evaluations) suite) through the following script:

 You can download our pretrained model here: